Ricardosgeral/relier/README.md

 ![page0](Nextion/320x240/page0-shutdown.png)

 After a start up or reboot of the *Raspberry Pi*, you should see this **Disconnected** black page.
-Waiting a while (the normal is 15 to 45 seconds, depending on server services), you should see the **Credits** page of *LerAs*.
+Waiting a while (the normal is 15 to 45 seconds, depending on the server services), you should see the **Credits** page.

 ### *1 - Credits*
 ![page1](Nextion/GUI/page1.PNG)

 When this page appears, first, you will see a *red* bar on the top of the screen.
 Wait (less than 5 seconds).
 That bar should then stay *green*.
 That means that all is working Ok.
-You can also see the local *IP address* of the server, which is useful in case you want to make a remote connection via Putty.
+You can also see the local *IP address* of the server, which is useful in case you want to make a remote connection with *Putty*.

 Touch anywhere to go the **Main menu** page.

 ### *2 - Main menu*